Sparrows Herne Turnpike Road

-The turnpike trust was set up in 1762 by around 300 landed gentry to look after about 26 miles of road between Sparrows Herne near Bushey and Walton near Aylesbury.
+The turnpike trust was set up in 1762 by around 300 landed gentry, who obtained an act of Parliament, the Hertford and Bucks Roads Act 1762 (2 Geo.
+3. c.
+63), to look after about 26 miles of road between Sparrows Herne near Bushey and Walton near Aylesbury.
 It was the turnpike's depot at Sparrows Herne which gave the road its name.

 The frequent use of the route by heavy carts carrying grain to London made it notorious for its rutted and pitted state even after being made into a turnpike.

 The turnpike survived the coming of the railways until 1872, when it passed to the route's various parishes and highway boards to maintain and the tolls were removed.